Monday, 1 January 2018

 This gate door was reconstructed during the time of Mir James Reade Sahib Bahadur, ICS, Deputy Commissioner.
 And the following gentlemen contributed to its construction.

-Captain Sar Muhammad Hayat Khan Baloch, President of Committee
+Captain Sar Muhammad Hayat Khan Baloch, President of the Committee

 Seth Allah Din Khwaja, president of the committee - Babu Des Raj _____ member of the committee - Sardar Fateh Khan Baloch, member of the committee -